grinventions/mimblewimble-py/README.md

 1. I am not certain how much time I will be able to dedicate to it
 2. I want this project to earn trust from the community, not have it guaranteed upfront
-3. At the moment of writing this README file, the governance process is under debate, I do not want to be involved in it

 Anyone who wishes to support this project is welcome to donate to the following grin address